-If you’re a fan of review blogs, you’re probably amazed and a bit jealous of the sheer number of products these bloggers get to use, review, and even keep.
+If you’re a fan of review blogs, you’re probably amazed and maybe a bit jealous of the sheer number of products these bloggers get to use, review, and even keep.
 While companies automatically send out new products to big-shot bloggers, here’s good news for non-bloggers out there: this isn’t the only way to get paid to test products.

 This is a legitimate gig called product testing, which earns the tester either cash, gift certificates, or the actual products to test.